 Breakfast is served from 7:30am to 9:30am, and comprises of an array of cereals, muesli, fruits, yogurt, toast, and porridge.
 Hot breakfasts, served on Tuesday and Friday, consist of bacon, eggs, mushrooms, hash browns and more.
 We also have a very popular pancake machine on constant rotation every morning.

 At breakfast there is also a sandwich bar for students who can’t attend lunch to prepare a meal to take on campus or to work.

 Lunch is served from 11:30am to 1:30pm every day accept Sunday.
 Every week we have meat free Monday, taco Tuesday and fish on Friday.
 Students also have access to a toasty machine and salad bar if you don’t want the hot options on offer.
 Most dietaries are catered for as standard, including vegetarian, vegan and gluten free.

-Residential college students can grab dinner from 5:30pm to 7:30pm on weekdays and 7:00pm on weekends.
+Residential college students can grab dinner from 5:30pm to 7:30pm.
 Dinner is a great time, as everyone can relax after their busy days and hang out with their friends whilst eating a yummy meal.
 Dinner usually includes an option of two different meat meals as well as an array of vegetarian food to cater for everyone’s dietary needs.
 The meal menu changes frequently, so you’re getting a good variety of options.
-The UC kitchen is also great at whipping up deserts, and students can enjoy many pavlovas, cakes, mousses, and puddings.
+The UC kitchen is also great at whipping up desserts, and students can enjoy many pavlovas, cakes, mousses, and puddings.